-- Nonspendable Fund Balance this includes amounts that cannot be spent because they are either (a) not in spendable form, or (b) legally or contractually required to be maintained intact. - Restricted Fund Balance this includes amounts that can be spent only for specific purposes stipulated by constitution, external resource providers, or through enabling legislation. - Committed Fund Balance this includes amounts that can be used only for the specific purposes determined by a formal action of the City Council. - Assigned Fund Balance this includes amounts that are intended to be used by the City for specific purposes, but do not meet the criteria to be classified as restricted or committed.
+- Non-spendable Fund Balance this includes amounts that cannot be spent because they are either (a) not in spendable form, or (b) legally or contractually required to be maintained intact. - Restricted Fund Balance this includes amounts that can be spent only for specific purposes stipulated by constitution, external resource providers, or through enabling legislation. - Committed Fund Balance this includes amounts that can be used only for the specific purposes determined by a formal action of the City Council. - Assigned Fund Balance this includes amounts that are intended to be used by the City for specific purposes, but do not meet the criteria to be classified as restricted or committed. - Unassigned Fund Balance this includes any deficit fund balance resulting from overspending for specific purposes for which amounts had been restricted, committed, or assigned.